-Similar to a chlorine pool, closely watch the water for any new white water mold over the next several days.
+Like a chlorine pool, closely watch the water for any new white water mold over the next several days.
 Mold is tricky and can quickly multiply.
-Hopefully, by vigorously scrubbing, shocking, and filtering your water, you will stop the white water mold in its tracks.
+Hopefully, you will stop the white water mold in its tracks by vigorously scrubbing, shocking, and filtering your water.

 How to Get Rid of Pink Slime

 Ridding your biguanide pool of pink slime follows very similar steps as a chlorine pool.